benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 buildings---they will come because they can see concrete ways in which their diverse range of interests can be harnessed and _put to work_ to do amazing things.
-The c/c/c studio will provide a supportive community in which this new generation can learn, create, and share.
-More than that, it will unlock the latent potential in students who never knew their diverse interests (especially in the arts & music) _could_ be used in engineering and computing.
+The c/c/c studio will provide a supportive community in which this new generation of **people** can learn, create, and share.
+More than that, it will unlock the latent potential in **students** who never knew their diverse interests (especially in the arts & music) _could_ be used in engineering and computing.

-The c/c/c studio provides a test-bed for new ways of teaching computing & engineering skills at a university level, especially the studio teaching model.
-The Reimagine project's "[big
-tent](https://www.acm.org/about-acm/about-the-acm-organization#h-acm’s-‘big-tent’-philosophy-embraces-diversity)"
-CS education philosophy requires us to attract _and nurture_ a broader range of students in our undergraduate and postgraduate programs.
+The c/c/c studio provides a test-bed for new modes of computing **education**, especially the studio teaching model.
+The Reimagine project's "[big tent](https://www.acm.org/about-acm/about-the-acm-organization#h-acm’s-‘big-tent’-philosophy-embraces-diversity)" CS education philosophy requires us to attract _and nurture_ a broader range of students in our undergraduate and postgraduate programs.
 In building a community of students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.

-The c/c/c studio is an **outwardly-focused** program.
-Through the workshops (stage two) and c/c/c studio (stage three) we will need to engage local artists (whose work includes code/digital techniques) to teach into our studio masterclasses.
+The c/c/c studio is an outwardly-focused program.
+Through the workshops (stage two) and c/c/c studio (stage three) we will **engage** local artists (whose work includes code/digital techniques) to teach into our studio masterclasses.
 The end-of-semester grad shows (stage three) provide an opportunity to showcase the innovative education & creative-practice going on in the c/c/c studio (and CECS more broadly) and in doing so to make an impact in the ANU and wider Canberra community.

 Finally, all the activities of the c/c/c studio function as an "object lesson" for the breadth of places that an Engineering/Computer Science skillset can be